 There isn’t a huge difference between standards at public and private hospitals in Switzerland.
 The main advantage of private hospitals is that waiting times are shorter and some hospitals specialise in particular treatments.
 But treatment costs at private hospitals are much higher and may only be covered by more comprehensive health insurance policies.

 Health insurance in Switzerland

 Expats will need to organise their own health insurance within three months of arriving – so research and preparation are important if they aren’t familiar with the process.

 The government determines which treatments private providers should cover in their basic health insurance packages.
-This includes most medical treatment and hospitalisation costs, but dentistry and supplementary costs like private rooms aren’t covered.
+This includes most medical treatment and hospitalisation costs, but dentistry and supplementary costs like private rooms aren’t usually covered.
 Expats interested in these extras will need to look at more comprehensive packages.

 Insurance premiums are based on where someone stays, rather than their individual income, so they vary immensely.
 Expats should also be aware that they will need to arrange health insurance for their family members separately.